 Hemp has been used for thousands of years and it has been a part of the history of this invention since time immemorial.
 It is thought that one of the earliest known applications of hemp was made by the ancient people of Mesopotamia, Egypt, and China.

-They realized that their fibers were the strongest and most resistant ones, so they were using them to make ropes to do such important tasks as building, transport, and agriculture.
+They realized that their fibers were the strongest and most resistant ones, so they used them to make ropes to do such important tasks as building, transport, and agriculture.

 Hemp Rope in Maritime History

-During the Age of Exploration, the main material for the navy was hemp rope so that it already comprised the navy.
+During the Age of Exploration, the main material for the navy was hemp rope so it already comprised the navy.
 A reason for its popularity is that it’s strong in resisting saltwater and rot.
-Almost forever, the main position of it was in shipbuilding, trade routes’ securing, and maritime exploration.
+Almost forever, its main position was in shipbuilding, trade routes securing, and maritime exploration.

 Industrial Revolution and Decline